idaholab/moose/tutorials/tutorial02_multiapps/doc/content/getting_started/examples_and_tutorials/tutorial02_multiapps/presentation/step02_transfers.md

 !listing step02_transfers/03_parent_uot.i
          caption=03_parent_uot.i

-This example is similar to the last one - except we've made the master domain 3D as well.
-The idea is to integrate the field from the master in the vicinity of the sub-apps and transfer that to each sub-app.
-In the reverse, the sub-app field is averaged in layers going up the column and those average values are transferred back to the Master.
+This example is similar to the last one - except we've made the parent app domain 3D as well.
+The idea is to integrate the field from the parent app in the vicinity of the sub-apps and transfer that to each sub-app.
+In the reverse, the sub-app field is averaged in layers going up the column and those average values are transferred back to the parent app.

 !---